jodisfields/wiki.jodisand.me/docs/network_automation.md

 pip install -r requirements.txt
 ```

----

-##   Figuring Out What to Automate

-1. Identify tasks that are performed frequently.
-2. Estimate how much time it takes to perform one of those tasks one time.
-Time yourself doing the task.
-3. If anyone else performs this task, estimate how often they do it, and how long it takes them.
-Add everyone’s time together.
-4. Break down the steps to the task into the smallest chunks possible.
--   Here’s an example from my experience when configuring a device with a template:
-5. Once a task is automated, record how long it takes to run and compare it to how long it takes to run manually and how often it’s run.

-###   Open-Source Tools

-When getting started, I recommend beginning to learn a few common tools, then expanding from there.

-1.  **Python** - While everyone has their programming language of choice, there’s no disputing Python’s popularity and community support.
-If you’ve never written any code before, I highly recommend starting with Python.
-It’s easy to learn, beginner friendly, and there are lots of resources out there.
-Once you get familiar with Python, you can expand your skill set by learning additional programming languages.

-2.  **Ansible** - Ansible is one of the most popular open-source automation tools out there.
-Begin by learning how Ansible works, and use it to start automating basic tasks in your network.

-3.  **Git** - The de facto version control system out there, it’s entirely open-source and relatively easy to learn.
-Start by familiarizing yourself with how Git works, how to save (commit) changes, how to reverse (revert) changes when mistakes are made, etc. Note that Git is not the same as GitHub or GitLab.
-You do NOT need a GitHub/GitLab/etc. account to use Git.

 ###   Why network engineers should learn Python?

 - It is easy to learn and read.